E

 • Occupational Safety and Health

-Establishing CAL’s aviation management talent pool Optimizing talent pools for different levels of management (including a master talent pool, management training courses, and advanced management courses) and related training mechanisms to develop talent for the company over the long term and lay the foundation for passing on knowledge and experience Optimizing CAL’s aviation management talent training mechanisms Establishing the optimal learning path for CAL’s aviation management talent pool Promoting Taiwan’s aviation talent development
+Optimizing CAL's aviation management talent training mechanisms Optimizing talent pools for different levels of management (including a master talent pool, management training courses, and advanced management courses) and related training mechanisms to develop talent for the company over the long term and lay the foundation for passing on knowledge and experience stablishing the optimal learning path for CAL's aviation management talent pool The cumulative number of CAL's aviation management talent training reaching 150 individuals by 2030.
+The cumulative number of CAL's aviation management talent training reaching 400 individuals by 2040.

-Percentage of female managers reaching 24.5% The percentage of female managers has risen to 28.46% in 2022 Percentage of female executives reaching
+Percentage of female executives reaching 25% The percentage of female managers has risen to 28.68% in 2023 Percentage of female executives reaching

 Cooperation